 Sausage and Kale Lasagna Soup

-Enter: Sausage and Kale Lasagna soup.
-The hungover lazy (wo)man’s healthy solution to a lasagna craving!
+Please allow me to introduce Sausage and Kale Lasagna Soup.
+The hungover lazy human’s healthy solution to a lasagna craving!

 I’ve been making some version of this soup for years now, and I’m pumped to finally share its wonders with all of you.
 The one-pot recipe delivers all the badass, comforting flavors of lasagna (Noodles!
 Meaty tomato sauce!
 Melting cheese!) without the gut-busting consequences or major time commitment.
 Plus, the lightened up ingredient list—which includes lean turkey sausage, zucchini, mushrooms, brown rice lasagna noodles, plenty of nutrient-dense kale, and a responsible amount of cheese—leaves you feeling simultaneously satisfied and well-nourished.
 Joy of joys!!
 Better still, the whole shebang comes together in about 40 minutes, and it’s absolutely impossible to screw up.
 Cross my heart.